-School crossing supervisor scheme
+School crossing supervisors

 Applications for a supervised crossing should be made by the school principal to the Department of Transport and Main Roads.
-All applications for crossings are subject to meeting established criteria and the availability of funding.
+All applications for crossings are subject to meeting established criteria and availability of funding.
 The need and ongoing provision of a supervisor will be reviewed periodically.